 fixed

-The facets are:
+The facets and the types they are applicable to are:

-minLength maxLength
+minLength maxLength (for types xs:string, and xs:hexBinary)

-pattern
+pattern (for type xs:string and all types descending from xs:string in Figure 3 DFDL simple types)

-enumeration
+enumeration (all types except xs:boolean)

-maxInclusive, maxExclusive, minExclusive, minInclusive
+maxInclusive, maxExclusive, minExclusive, minInclusive (for types xs:float, xs:double, xs:date, xs:time, xs:dateTime, xs:decimal and all integer types descending from xs:decimal in Figure 3)

+totalDigits (for type xs:decimal and all integer types descending from xs:decimal in Figure 3 )

-totalDigits, fractionDigits
+fractionDigits (for type xs:decimal)

+The facets (but not maxOccurs nor minOccurs) are also checked by the dfdl:checkConstraints DFDL expression language function.

 The following sections describe these in more detail.

 MinOccurs and MaxOccurs

-The xs:minOccurs value is used:
+The XSDL minOccurs property is used:

-To determine if an element declaration or reference is scalar or arrayarray
+To determine if an element declaration or reference is an array, an optional element, or neither.

-TTo determine the required minimum number of occurrences of an array both when parsing and unparsingThe xs:maxOccurs value is used:
+For some values of the property dfdl:occursCountKind, to determine the required minimum number of occurrences of an array both when parsing and unparsing.

+If validating, to determine the minimum valid number of occurrences of an array both when parsing and unparsing.

+The XSDL maxOccurs property is used:

-To determine if an element declaration or reference is scalar oror array
+To determine if an element declaration or reference is an array, an optional element, or neither.

-When dfdl:occursCountKind=”fixed”, then the xs:maxOccurs value is the fixed number of occurrences of the array elements.
-It is a schema definition error if xs:minOccurs is not equal to xs:maxOccurs.
+When dfdl:occursCountKind=”fixed”, then the XSDL maxOccurs value is the fixed number of occurrences of the array element, which is then called a Fixed Array Element.
+It is a schema definition error if XSDL minOccurs is not equal to XSDL maxOccurs.

+When dfdl:occursCountKind=”implicit” then XSDL maxOccurs value (if not unbounded) is used to determine the maximum number of element occurrences both when parsing or unparsing.

-If validating, to determine the maximum acceptable number of occurrences of an array both when parsing and unparsing.
+If validating, to determine the maximum valid number of occurrences of an array both when parsing and unparsing.

-It is a processing error when an array is found to have a number of occurrences not conforming to the xs:minOccurs constraints in the absence of a default value specification.
+For some values of dfdl:occursCountKind such as ‘implicit’, it is a processing error when an array is found to have a number of occurrences not conforming to XSDL minOccurs in the absence of a default value specification.
+For other values of dfdl:occursCountKind such as ‘parsed’, it is only a validation error if an array is found to have fewer than XSDL minOccurs occurrences.
+See Section 16, Properties for Array Elementss and Optional Elements: Properties for Repeating and Variable-Occurrence Data Items, for more details.

-Note that specifically, this is not a validation error, it is a processing error.
-For example, if the array occurrences are delimited, we might be able to successfully separate them from each other and the surrounding data depending on the delimiter specifications; however, if the number of these occurrences is not conforming to the xs:minOccurs cardinality constraints then it is a processing error.

 MinLength, MaxLength

 These facets are used:

-When dfdl:lengthKind=”implicit”.
-In that case the length is given by the value of xs:maxLength.
-In this case minLength if specified is required to be equal to maxLength (schema definition error otherwise).
+When dfdl:lengthKind=”implicit” and type is xs:string or xs:hexBinary.
+In that case the length is given by the value of the XSD maxLength facet.
+In this case the XSD minLength facet is required to be equal to the XSD maxLength facet (schema definition error otherwise).

 For validation of variable length string elements.

-It is a processing error when a fixed-length string is found to have a number of characters not equal to the fixed number.
-For example, if a fixed-length string also has delimiters we might be able to successfully separate it from the surrounding elements depending on the delimiter specifications; however, if the length of the fixed-length string is not equal to the number specified as the fixed length then it is a processing error (not simply a validation error).

 MaxInclusive, MaxExclusive, MinExclusive, MinInclusive, TotalDigits, FractionDigits

 Used for validation only